urboob21/urboob21.github.io/content/posts/cpp-learn.md

 ## 8. Constant
-- In programming, a constant is a value that may not be changed during the program’s execution.
+- A constant is a value that may not be changed during the program’s execution.
+C++ supports two types of constants: named constants, and literals.
 - **Named constants** are constant values that are associated with an identifier.
 Included:
   - Constant variables
   - Macros with substitution text
   - Enumerated constant
-- **Literal constants** are constant values that are not associated with an identifier.Literals are values that are inserted directly into the code.
+- **Literal** are constant values that are not associated with an identifier.Literals are values that are inserted directly into the code.

 ### 8.1.
 Named constants
 ```cpp